 Mortgage Scams in Florida – a Continuing Problem

 It’s been happening for a while now, these criminals preying for marks in foreclosure situations.
-For example, a Coral Springs company has come under scrutiny recently for allegedly operating a mortgage relief scam on Florida borrowers that involved being paid in advance for services that purported to cancel or “void” their home mortgages.
+For example, a South Florida company has come under scrutiny recently for allegedly operating a mortgage relief scam on Florida borrowers that involved being paid in advance for services that purported to cancel or “void” their home mortgages.

 In Tampa, a Florida law firm has been accused of mortgage fraud as it operated a foreclosure rescue business that had several web sites offering to help people across the country who were dealing the possibility of foreclosure on their home.
 It is alleged that the sites “mimicked” government sites which could make the web surfer think that they were accessing a government site, not a private company site.
 Additionally, the foreclosure rescue company charged fees (which had to be paid in advance) and never performed the services associated with those fees, including getting mortgage loan modifications with the lenders.
 The Florida Attorney General is prosecuting this scenario as mortgage fraud, too (read the complaint here).